 Other kinds of assets may be put in the trust, as well, but there are some that you may not want to use to fund your trust, such as a 401(k) or certain other retirement accounts.
 The transfer of ownership can incur stiff tax penalties for early withdrawal on these types of accounts.
 Usually, these plans have their own provisions to name a beneficiary upon death, so the use of a trust is unnecessary.
 When in doubt, your attorney can help you decide which assets would be best used to fund your trust and which are best served by other parts of your estate plan.

-Get Legal Help With Your Living Trust
+Get Legal Help With Your Living Trust in Washington State